 FAST FACTS: Oral Pain

-The oral cavity consists of the mouth, throat (pharynx), and jaw.
-It serves both digestive and respiratory functions.
-The teeth are the most common source of oral pain and are particularly vulnerable to the processes of aging.
-However, there are many possible causes of oral pain, some are listed below.
-Oral pain may also be coming from other body regions and may be a symptom of disease in another area of the body.
+The oral cavity consists of the mouth, throat, and jaw.
+It serves both digestive and breathing functions.
+Teeth are the most common source of oral pain and are particularly vulnerable to the processes of aging.
+However, there are many possible causes of oral pain, some of which are listed below.
+Oral pain may also be a symptom of disease in another area of the body.

-- Jaw conditions: temporomandibular joint (TMJ) syndrome; arthritis; fracture or infection; sinus infection (pain in upper teeth); persistent idiopathic facial pain (cause unknown)
+- Jaw conditions: temporomandibular joint (TMJ) syndrome; arthritis; fracture or infection; sinus infection (pain in upper teeth); persistent facial pain with no known cause

-- Characteristics of the pain such as: when did it begin; is it acute or chronic pain; location of pain; does the pain radiate?
+- Characteristics of the pain such as: when did it begin; is it sudden or ongoing pain; location of pain; does the pain radiate?

 - Things that trigger the pain

 - Associated symptoms such as: fever, weight loss, unable/unwilling to eat, fatigue, chest pain, shortness of breath, swelling in jaw or neck, bad breath or mouth odor